How to Plan for Sales Slumps

 - Hold the Line on Profit Margins.
 The knee jerk reaction to economic troubles is often to lower prices.
 Like unwarranted promotions, price reductions can eat into a company's profit margin to the point of being unsustainable.

-As Kenneth Gronbach notes in The Age Curve (included in Best Books on Marketing), the 11 percent drop in population with Generation X had a devastating effect on the economy.
+As Kenneth Gronbach notes in The Age Curve, the 11 percent drop in population with Generation X had a devastating effect on the economy.
 Many businesses in every segment, especially real estate, did not acknowledge this shift and kept planning (hoping?) for sales from the massive Baby Boomer population.
 Result?
 Recession.

 - Watch Population Trends.
 Monitor census data for shifts in the general population makeup and regional trends.